Game Dev Tycoon: Release

 Eventually players of the cracked version will gradually lose money until they do go bankrupt, as a result of pirates.
 Some players complained on message forums about this piracy feature, unaware that it only appeared because they themselves pirated the game.

 Netflix released a mobile version in March 2024 that is free for their subscribers.
+Which would be withdrawn on March 11, 2026.

 Reception

 On Metacritic, Game Dev Tycoon received mixed reviews on Windows and positive reviews on iOS and Switch.